ARMmbed/uvisor/docs/core/PORTING.md

         Add <code>UVISOR</code> to the <code>features</code> field in the target description file.
       </td>
       <td>
-        If a target sets it, the uVisor code-base is compiled and linked when building applications for that target.
-Depending on whether <code>UVISOR_SUPPORTED</code> is set or not, the linked libraries are in <i>unsupported</i> or <i>supported</i> mode.
-In unsupported mode no security feature is provided, and only the allocator APIs are available.
+        If a target sets it, the uVisor codebase is compiled and linked when building applications for that target.
+Depending on whether <code>UVISOR_SUPPORTED</code> is set, the linked libraries are in <i>unsupported</i> or <i>supported</i> mode.
+In unsupported mode, there are no security features, and only the allocator APIs are available.
       </td>
     </tr>
     <tr>